serras/poke-fun/guide/cmp.md

 > **Topics**: Compose, navigation

-Compose Multiplatform is a great UI library based of functional principles.
+Compose Multiplatform is a great UI library based on functional principles.
 Although more tutorials and guides are slowly hitting the shelves, most of the material about Jetpack Compose (the Android version) still applies here.
 In this section we propose a couple of tasks in case you want to dive further in the UI side of things.

 ## Better search